-ICC seeks arrest of Taliban leaders over alleged persecution of women
+ICC seeks arrests of Taliban leaders over alleged persecution of women

 Taking into account the number of girls not going to school before the group came to power, the UN said 80 percent of Afghan school-age girls – a total of 2.5 million – were being denied their right to an education.

-Authorities also imposed restrictions on women working for non-governmental groups and other employment, with thousands of women losing government jobs.
+Authorities also imposed restrictions on women working for nongovernmental groups and other employment, and thousands of women lost their government jobs.

 Beauty salons have been closed and women blocked from visiting public parks and gyms as well as travelling long distances without a male chaperone.

-A “vice and virtue” law announced last summer ordered women not to sing or recite poetry in public and for their voices and bodies to be “concealed” outside the home.
+A “vice and virtue” law announced a year ago ordered women not to sing or recite poetry in public and for their voices and bodies to be “concealed” outside the home.